Image taken by Grace Shrestha from the New Zealand House & Garden Magazine issue titled “Fresh Horizon.”

 In delaying or denying repatriation and concealing their donors’ involvement in the illicit trade of artifacts, the Art Institute preserves existing systems of power but claims to be righteous and trustworthy.
 Much of the American public seems to buy this narrative.
 They considered museums to be the most trusted sources of information in the U.S. in 2021 because they are “neutral” and “fact-based.”

 The Institute of Museum and Library Services champions museums as “trusted places that support… our democratic society” and “drivers of educational, economic, and social change.”
-Despite controversy about its artifacts, the Art Institute was the top ten most-visited museums in the U.S. in 2023.
+Despite controversy about its artifacts, the Art Institute was the top ten most-visited museum in the U.S. in 2023.

 In delaying or denying repatriation and concealing their donors’ involvement in the illicit trade of artifacts, the Art Institute preserves existing systems of power but claims to be righteous and trustworthy.